ivycat/ivycat-ajax-testimonials/README.md

 ### Display testimonials in a List, rather than one at a time. ###

 Want to display your testimonials in a non-rotating _list_, instead of one at a time?

 * `[ic_do_testimonials display='list']` - Lists out testimonials, one after the other in a page or post.  **Note:** this shortcode honors the default quantity of posts set under *Admin > Settings > Reading*, but you can modify the number of displayed testimonials by using `quantity='x'` in your shortcode.
 * `[ic_do_testimonials display='list' quantity='-1']` - Lists out _all_ testimonials, one after the other in a page or post.

 ### Customize testimonial list presentation ###

-**Want to tweak the layout of the testimonial list output?**  Great, you've got two choices and both will ensure that you don't lose your changes when you upgrade the plugin. *Note:* This does not work when using the widget.
+**Want to tweak the layout of the testimonial list output?**  Great, you've got two choices and both will ensure that you don't lose your changes when you upgrade the plugin.

 1. **Copy the `testimonials-loop-template.php` file from the plugin's directory to your theme's main directory**  and you can customize it any way you like.
 This works best if you're only showing testimonial lists in one place, or your testimonial lists always use the same styles.
-The plugin looks in your theme's directory for this file before using the file that comes with the plugin.
+The plugin looks in your theme's directory for this file before using the file that comes with the plugin. *Note:* When using this with the widget you'll need to specify the template file to use on the widget edit screen.
+Then place the specified file in your theme folder.
 1. **Specify a custom template file** in your shortcode that points to a file in your theme directory like `[ic_do_testimonials display='list' template='my-custom-template.php']`  Note, it's best to start by copying the `testimonials-loop-template.php` file to your theme folder, rename, and edit as needed.

 ### Shortcode Examples ###

 If you wanted to pull in a total of three testimonials from the 'rubber-chicken' category, but you don't want AJAX rotation, your shortcode might look like:

 `[ic_do_testimonials group='rubber-chicken' ajax_on='no']`

 **Note:** I didn't specify 3 testimonials because that's the default number, but I could have:

 `[ic_do_testimonials group='rubber-chicken' ajax_on='no' quantity='3']`

 Or, say you wanted to dynamically rotate between five testimonials in the group called 'licorice', but you only want to show the first 30 words, followed by a link that says "find out more . . ." your shortcode would look like this:

 `[ic_do_testimonials group='licorice' quantity='5' num_words='30' more_tag='find out more . . .']`

 ### Embed a testimonial directly in your theme template ###